jeremyhsimons/CI_PP1_FATMC/README.md

 1. Have a pleasureable experience on the band's site so that I can feel confident in booking them.
 1. To be directed to a 404 page that can link me back to the website without hitting the back button if a page is not found.

-As a **frequent visitor** I want to:
+As a **frequent visitor** I want to:<br>
-1. Be able to return to view contact information so that I can make a repeat booking.
+7. Be able to return to view contact information so that I can make a repeat booking.<br>
-1. Easily access social media links so that I can keep up with new media uploads and posts about the band.
+8. Easily access social media links so that I can keep up with new media uploads and posts about the band.<br>
-1. Easily share the band website or social links with my friends if I want to recommend them for my friend's event.
+9. Easily share the band website or social links with my friends if I want to recommend them for my friend's event.

-As a **website owner** or **band member** I want to:
+As a **website owner** or **band member** I want to:<br>
-1. Have an attractive band website so that I can market my services as a musician to prospective clients and present our brand.
+10. Have an attractive band website so that I can market my services as a musician to prospective clients and present our brand.<br>
-1. Have an avenue that prospective clients can reach out to me without attracting spam.
+11. Have an avenue that prospective clients can reach out to me without attracting spam.<br>
-1. Have a place where I can showcase the band’s playing so that I can prove that we are worth hiring.
+12. Have a place where I can showcase the band’s playing so that I can prove that we are worth hiring.

 ## Design